 While most of us are not celebrities, we can still benefit from the healing power of yoga.
 And even if the Yoga for Single Mom’s project hasn’t come to your city, we are here to help you find ways to fit yoga into your routine.
 Here are some ideas to get you started:

-- Locate a gym that offers child care services.
+- Locate a gym or yoga studio that offers child care services.

 - Trade times with a fellow yogi friend.
 Alternate days and offer to babysit for each other while you are at class.